Chile's Pinera, at inauguration, vows to end 'stagnation'

-SANTIAGO (Reuters) - Conservative billionaire Sebastian Pinera vowed to combat economic “stagnation” from years of center-left rule as he started a new term as Chile’s president on Sunday, calling for austerity and support for the shrinking middle class in one of Latin America’s wealthiest nations.
+SANTIAGO (Reuters) - Conservative billionaire Sebastian Pinera vowed to combat economic“stagnation” from years of center-left rule as he started a new term as Chile’s president on Sunday, calling for austerity and support for the shrinking middle class in one of Latin America’s wealthiest nations.

 After receiving the presidential sash from outgoing socialist President Michelle Bachelet, Pinera, who served as president for four years before Bachelet, promised to help eradicate poverty and transform Chile into a developed nation within a decade.

-He said in a speech his government would perform “major surgery” on the public health care system while strengthening welfare programs and trading the country’s “bulldozer” approach to policymaking for one based on gradual change and consensus.
+He said in a speech his government would perform“major surgery” on the public health care system while strengthening welfare programs and trading the country’s“bulldozer” approach to policymaking for one based on gradual change and consensus.

 “To make progress on all these goals, it is fundamental we counter the stagnation of recent years, restoring fiscal equilibrium as well as our leadership, dynamism and ability to grow,” Pinera said in a speech from a balcony at the presidential palace in the capital Santiago.